CroneKorkN/rbcm/README.md

 ### 1/3 check

-Rbcm compares the affected files and executes the command-checks.
-Unneccessary commands are marked and will be skipped in the approvemnt process.
+Rbcm compares the affected files and executes the action-checks.
+Unneccessary actions are marked and will be skipped in the approvemnt process.

 ### 2/3 approve